apiato/documentation/docs/getting-started/software-architectural-patterns.md

 ##### 4) Create Controller {#create-controller}

-In Laravel, the Controllers classes live in the `app/Http/Controllers/` folder.
-But In Apiato MVC, the `Controller` classes should live in:
+In Laravel, the Controllers classes live in the `app/Http/Controllers/` folder but In Apiato MVC, the `Controller` classes should live in:

 - `app/Containers/Application/UI/API/Controllers/Controller.php` (To handle API Routes) MUST extend from `App\Ship\Parents\Controllers\ApiController`